resel143/Flutterapps/README.md

 # Flutterapps
-Flutter developed apps made by Reshul Flutter
+This repo includes flutter apps made by me!